 - Consider donating electronic waste to a charity – if the items are still in good working order.
 There are a ton of options for finding the right donation fit – so do your research and make sure you’re comfortable with the program’s approach to donations and recycling (and don’t forget to request a receipt for tax purposes)

 No matter the route you choose, you have one important step before recycling or donating your electronic waste: you need to clear your personal information.
 Don’t risk releasing important private data, even on devices you think are dead or inoperable.

 Booking a Dolly for Your Electronics Drop-off

 Finally – take your stuff to an approved electronic donations charity or e-waste recycler.
 We know – a lot of these options aren’t conveniently located.
-So if you’re short on time, live in Chicago, Denver, San Diego or Seattle, and still want to participate in helping out Mother Earth this year, book a Dolly.
+So if you’re short on time and still want to participate in helping out Mother Earth this year, book a Dolly.

-Dolly will deliver two large boxes of items to an in-town electronic recycler or donation drop-off location for around $45.
+Dolly will deliver two large boxes of items to an in-town electronic recycler or donation drop-off location for an affordable price, on your schedule – even today.
 You can estimate, book and pay directly from the app.
 And, we don’t do broad time windows, so you can book the precise time that works for you without worrying about pickup delays.

 So on April 22nd, do the environment a favor – declutter your pad, and donate or recycle your electronic waste.
 Mother Earth, and your closets, will thank you.

 Keep the commitment to Mother Earth going!
 Learn how to responsibly dispose of your old mattress.